AlexAplin/nndownload/README.md

-  -s, --skip-media      skip downloading media --break-on-existing   break after encountering an existing download --playlist-start N    specify the index to start a list of items from (begins at 0)
+  -s, --skip-media      skip downloading media --break-on-existing   break after encountering an existing download --playlist-start N    specify the index to start a list of items from (begins at 0) --user-agent USER_AGENT
+                      specify a custom user agent for the download session)
 ```

 ### Module